Table of Contents:

 Brands are offering their own holiday discounts and special online events, and shoppers no longer have to rely solely on Black Friday for the best deals.

-The increasing amount of online shops and consumers is continuing to rise after the drastic increase the pandemic caused.
+The increasing amount of online shops and consumers are continuing to rise after the drastic increase the pandemic caused.
 Over half of the survey respondents plan on spending more online this year than last year.

 As always, this trend doesn’t just mean good things in terms of the potential to hit record-breaking sales this year.
 It also means that more consumers will be flooding the online market, giving counterfeiters far more opportunities to scam shoppers and infringe on your brand.